altcoinrockerxyz/reduxsimplestarter/README.md

 - React renders instantly and getting result of a query doesn't get processed faster than the time it renders.
 - So there's a need to place a checker.

+**Lecture 240: Video Selection**

+- Goal 1: Clicking a video on the list will play the video on the screen.
+- Goal 2: Implement our callback - a function that's gonna be passed from app to video list and finally into the video list item.